LAWYERS GUNS & MONEY

 By James M. LaRossa Jr.

-Lawyers, Guns & Money (LGM) is the one-of-a-kind true-life account of organized crime, politics, trial law, personal redemption, indomitable spirit and loyalty, that can only be told by the one man who rode the eye of the storm and lived to tell it: Trial lawyer JIMMY LAROSSA (JIMMY) and his eldest son, JIMMY JR. (JR).
+LAWYERS GUNS & MONEY is a true historical drama about organized crime, politics, law, personal redemption, and indomitable spirit — that could only be told by the two protagonists who rode the storm and lived to tell it: Trial lawyer JIMMY LAROSSA (JIMMY) and his eldest son, JIMMY JR. (JR).

-JAMES M. LAROSSA ESQ. ( JIMMY ), the most important trial lawyer of his generation, lay dying in The New York Presbyterian Hospital after collapsing in federal court moments before he was to deliver his opening remarks to a packed court- room on behalf of a billionaire New York builder who was swept up in a life-ending RICO indictment that he would not survive without JIMMY’s significant expertise.
+JAMES M. LAROSSA ESQ., the most important trial lawyer of his generation, lay dying in The New York Presbyterian Hospital after collapsing in federal court moments before he was to deliver his opening remarks to a packed courtroom on behalf of a billionaire New York builder swept up in a life-ending RICO indictment that he would not survive without JIMMY’s significant expertise.

 While a host of colorful mobsters batten down the hospital, JR decides to play the best card he has: A daring, stealth escape via Medevac Gulfstream to an undisclosed location.
 JR has outfitted the house with high security.
-A master bedroom suite has been converted to a full medical wing — having determined months ago that a ‘kidnapping’ was his father’s best and only real chance to survive.
+A master bedroom suite has been converted to a full medical wing after JR determined that a ‘kidnapping’ was his father’s best and only real chance to survive.

-With the assistance of one of the hospital’s most prominent physicians, the legendary trial lawyer is somehow snuck through the giant hospital labyrinth to a waiting private ambulance — which plods unassumingly through the early November morning to a private hangar at Teterboro Airport.
-After a dramatic signing of legal papers in an airline hanger, the duo are airborne.
-The story, how- ever, is just beginning.
+With the assistance of one of the hospital’s most prominent physicians, the legendary trial lawyer is somehow snuck through the giant hospital labyrinth to a waiting private ambulance, which plods unassumingly through the early November morning to a private hangar at Teterboro Airport.
+After a dramatic signing of legal papers at Teterboro, the duo are airborne.
+The story, however, is just beginning.

-Who would pursue them was uncertain, but that they would one day come was a near certainty.
-Once word leaked that JIMMY had disappeared, the Levin case would collapse into chaos and hundreds of people who owed JIMMY their lives could conclude that the confidences JIMMY protected in his encyclopedic mind might be in jeopardy.
+Who would pursue them was uncertain, but that they would one day come was a near certainty?
+Once word leaked that JIMMY had vanished, the Levin case would collapse into chaos and hundreds of people who owed JIMMY their lives could conclude that the confidences JIMMY protected in his encyclopedic mind might be in jeopardy.